 Most motorcycle riders tend to go for low profile earbuds than average earbuds to enjoy more comfort.
 The reason is simple.
 These low-profile earbuds do a great job of gripping your ears, and they don’t allow your ears to stick out.
 Typically, helmets put so much pressure on your ears.
 And if the pair of earbuds you’re using is bulky or don’t fit correctly, you can get a bit uncomfortable.
 Hence, it’s ideal to settle for low profile earbuds.

-Best Earbuds for Motorcycle: Our Picks
+Best Earbuds for Motorcycle: Our Picks for 2020

 With the QuietComfort 20, compatibility is never an issue as it works with most Android and Apple devices.
 The earbuds come with an aware mode feature that is useful to motorcycle riders, switching effortlessly from phone conservations to the music playing.
 It also helps to turn off the noise-cancellation feature on the device.